Remonone/Remonone/README.md

 # Hello!
 I'm Mykyta(Nikita)

-I'm a student fullstack development.
-And I have knowledge about creating templates of websites.
+I'm a fullstack developer.
+And I have huge interest in Game Development.

 ## My education